markdonaho/kaggle-notebook-tpu-llama/session_archive/transcripts/2025-09-17_1511_Session-Transcript.md

 [ANALYSIS] The `git checkout` command failed with `fatal: reference is not a tree`.
 This proves that attempting to repair the existing git repository with `git fetch --unshallow` is unreliable in the Kaggle environment.
 The local repository state is corrupted or incomplete.
 The only deterministic solution is to stop patching the repo and instead delete and re-clone it on every run to guarantee a clean state.

 [CODE] Edited Step 1 of `FIneTuningLlama.ipynb` to implement a "nuke and pave" strategy: the script now deletes the entire `maxtext` directory and performs a fresh, full clone on every run to ensure a clean git environment.

+[USER_DIRECTIVE] User instructed me to undo all recent git-related changes and revert the notebook to the state it was in when we were debugging the Python errors.

+[CODE] Reverted Step 1 of `FIneTuningLlama.ipynb`.
+Removed all "nuke and pave" and `git checkout` logic, restoring the original shallow `git clone --depth=1` command.